This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

 But hold up, what if you have more than 10 destinations?
 Unfortunately, Google My Maps limits you to 10 driving destinations, despite the fact that you can have thousands of pins.

-So right about now is a great time to discuss the limitations of Google My Maps.
+So now is a great time to discuss the limitations of Google My Maps.

 Thankfully, there are ways to get around that.